toaster-finance/toaster-helper-contracts/README.md

 ---

 A router that makes the Uniswap V3 an easy investment.
-It calculates the correct amount of token swaps for your investment and uses UniswapV3Toaster.
+UniswapV3 Menu calculates the correct amount of token swaps for your investment and uses UniswapV3Toaster to invest.

 ### [PancakeswapV3 Toaster](https://github.com/toaster-finance/toaster-contracts/tree/main/projects/pancakeswap-v3)

 ---

 A router that makes the Pancakeswap V3 an easy investment.
-It calculates the correct amount of token swaps for your investment and uses PancakeswapV3Toaster.
+UniswapV3 Menu calculates the correct amount of token swaps for your investment and uses PancakeswapV3Toaster to invest.

 ## UniswapV3 Toaster Deployment Address